FabienArcellier/alfred-cli/README.md

 alfred init
 ```

-A hello_world command was created for the example:
+Une première commande a été crée pour vous.
+Elle vous permet de tester alfred.

 ```bash
 alfred hello_world --name "Fabien"
 ```

-A file `.alfred.yml` will be initialized at the root of the repository.
+A file `.alfred.toml` will be initialized at the root of the repository.

 ## Links